amvitkus/ChicagoBearsQuizzler/README.md

 Add question timer.
 10 seconds?
 New prototype build has a timer, but needs fixing.
 Currently removed.

 Change background image.
 Maybe no image for background as text can be tricky to see.
+Maybe use a simple MaterialUI.

+Screen rotation?
+Or keep it vertical only.

 Add a menu system with simple statistics.